It is a monosulfamic diuretic that differs chemically from thiazide diuretics in that a double ring system is incorporated into its structure.

 - Black, tarry stools.

-- Blood in the urine or in the stool.
+- Blood in the urine or the chair.

 - Cough or hoarseness.